sekai-studio/starknet-libs/README.md

 ## Libraries
 ### Cairo String
-Library to store & manipulate strings in Cairo on StarkNet
+Library to store & manipulate strings in Cairo on StarkNet.

+Utilities to use those strings in TypeScript apps are located [here](utils/cairo_string.utils.ts).

 _The doc needs to be written but the code is commented using Python Docstrings standards (kinda)_